hamaga22/BirdNET-Pi/README.md

 ## About _this_ fork (hamaga22's):
 I made a couple changes to the install script so that the python packages are installed one at a time instead of all at once.
 This is what enabled me to install BirdNET-Pi on a Raspberry Pi Zero W 2; without the change installation consistently failed due to insufficient RAM, even with a huge swap.

+Running BirdNET-Pi on the 0w2 was okay, but it would fail in one way or another almost daily.
+I switched to using the 0w2 as an RTSP audio stream only, and running a [BirdNET-Go](https://github.com/tphakala/birdnet-go) container on a separate machine.

 ## About this fork:
 I've been building on [mcguirepr89's](https://github.com/mcguirepr89/BirdNET-Pi) most excellent work to further update and improve BirdNET-Pi.
 Maybe someone will find it useful.